Moving to Brussels

 Disclaimer: The Liaison Committee and Trainees' Committee actively advertise housing options in the Facebook and Telegram groups, upon request from landlords.
 However, we are not responsible for the housing deals that trainees agree to with landlords.

-Please be careful for scammers.
+Please be weary of scammers.
 It is your responsibility to make sure this does not happen to you.
-For advice written by previous trainees on how to prevent these situations, please consult the Traineeship Guide, put together by the Liaison Committee M2022.

 REGISTER WITH YOUR COMMUNE